maximus-brown/maximus-brown.github.io/_posts/2021-07-22-Discord-Communities-Would-Not-Be-The-Same-Without-Crypto-Artists-Like-Oodon.markdown

 ## Long-term Aspirations for Oodon
 One of Oodon's long-term goals as an artist is to be able to inspire others, especially the younger generation to start doodling and drawing.

-What a wondering thing to have that as an important part of your aspirations.
+What a wonderful thing to have that as an important part of your aspirations.
 I would attest you've already started to do that with some of your work in the community now!

 ![](/images/posts/oodon/oodon_5.jpeg)